whoatharva/QR_Code_Generator/README.md

-Below is a refined version of your project description, formatted as a proper README:

----

 # QR Code Generator 🚀

 A simple Flask web app that generates animated QR codes.
 Built for fun and learning, this application allows you to create QR codes with a unique rainbow animation effect.